googleapis/google-cloud-ruby/grafeas/AUTHENTICATION.md

 environments such as Docker containers where writing files is difficult or not encouraged.

-The environment variables that grafeas-client checks for project ID are:
+The environment variables that grafeas checks for project ID are:

 1. `GRAFEAS_PROJECT`
 2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that grafeas-client checks for credentials are configured on {Grafeas::V1::Credentials}:
+The environment variables that grafeas checks for credentials are configured on {Grafeas::V1::Credentials}:

 1. `GRAFEAS_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `GRAFEAS_KEYFILE` - Path to JSON file, or JSON contents